colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-8.md

 The status area is at the top.
 It's broken down into 2 parts:
 - Player Turn Indicator: Indicates the current player's turn via the associated player's colour being shown.
-- Status Message: Describes what is at each stage of the game (whose turn is it?
+- Status Message: Describes what is happening at each stage of the game (whose turn is it?
 Which player won? etc.)

 Together they inform players and spectators about what is happening in the game.